watson-developer-cloud/assistant-simple/README.md

 1. In your IBM Cloud Dashboard, open the Watson Assistant service.
 Click `show` to retrieve your credentials.

-1. If your credentials contain a username and password, copy the credentials to the relevant fields.
+1. If your credentials contain a `username` and `password`, copy the credentials to the relevant fields.
     ```JSON
     {
       "url": "https://gateway.watsonplatform.net/conversation/api",